microsoft/fluentui-system-icons/packages/react-icons/README.md

 @fluentui/react-icons
 ===

+***IMPORTANT PLEASE READ***
+@fluentui/react-icons has been major bumped to 2.x.
+There are some key changes in the api and usages.
+The main ones are:
+- The general icons are now resizeable using styling(i.e. scaling using the `height` and `width` props or using `fontSize` prop, etc).
+Ex: `<AccessTimeFilled fontSize={40}>`
+- There is now a more general icon offering included with the sized icons.
+Instead of importing `<AccessTime24Filled>`, you just import `<AccessTimeFilled>`.
+- The sized icons are still available, and are recommended if you know the specific size you want your icons to be.
+For the general case, the more general icons are available to you.

 (Note: For those who were consuming `@fluentui/react-icons` v 0.x, we are releasing a new set of icons under `@fluentui/react-icons` v 1.x.
 You can still use 0.x version for the old icons, but if you major bump to 1.x, you will be using the new icons.
 The Fabric MDL2 SVG Icon set that is released with v 0.x has been rereleased in `@fluentui/react-icons-mdl2`.)

 Fluent System Icons are a collection of familiar, friendly, and modern icons from Microsoft.